Nicola Sturgeon leads tributes after death of ‘force of nature’ Janey Godley

 Joly posted on the social media platform: “RIP Janey Godley – she was one of a kind and a lovely, funny person.”

-Despite her diagnosis, Godley returned to touring but cancelled her 2024 autumn event dates in September.
+Despite her diagnosis, she returned to touring but cancelled her 2024 autumn event dates in September.

 She said she would be getting palliative care and going into a hospice in a video shared to social media on September 25.